5 things you should know when leasing a vehicle

 - Be slightly more flexible

-- There are some great deals out there if you are happy to alter a few of your preferences
+- There are some great offers out there if you are happy to alter a few of your preferences

-Are there any up-front payments when leasing a car?
+Are there any upfront costs when leasing a car?

-When you lease a car, you will have to agree to a mileage.
-You cannot go over this mileage, otherwise you will be subject to an excess mileage charge.
-This varies from manufacturer to manufacturer.
+When you lease a car, you have to agree to a mileage allowance.
+If you go over this agreed distance then you will be subject to an excess mileage charge.

 How much is the excess mileage charge?